-A delightful short walk in the upper park at Hardwick, taking in the signs of spring amongst the atmospheric woodland and ancient park.
-Pop into the garden on the route and explore the fairy houses and spring flower beds.
+A very pleasant short walk in the Upper Park at Hardwick, taking in the atmospheric woodland and ancient park.
+Pop into the garden on the route and to see what seasonal delights are in store.

 Hardwick Visitor Reception